-- The headteacher will decide whether or not to ban the parent/carer - The parent/carer will be informed in writing within 3 days of the decision taken - The terms of any ban will be clear, with explicit paths of communication between the school and the parent - Pick up and drop off of children will be taken into consideration - A date for the review will be given, which will take account of what has happened in the interim period

-If no further concerns have arisen regarding the parent's behaviour, a meeting date will be set which will seek to re-establish a productive working relationship between the school and the parent/carer
+- The Executive Principal will decide whether to ban the parent/carer - The parent/carer will be informed in writing within 3 days of the decision taken - The terms of any ban will be clear, with explicit paths of communication between the school and the parent - Pick up and drop off for children will be taken into consideration - A date for the review will be given, which will take account of what has happened in the interim period - If no further concerns have arisen regarding the parent's behaviour, a meeting date will be set which will seek to re-establish a productive working relationship between the school and the parent/carer.

-If a parent/carer wishes to appeal against a ban, they may do so in writing (following the complaints procedure).
-The first stage of this appeal will be undertaken by an appointed governor who would invite the headteacher to review the matter with a view to lifting the ban.
-If the outcome to this stage is that the ban is still in place, then the parent may appeal further to a panel of governors according to the usual complaints process.

-In some cases the unacceptable behaviour is so extreme (for example, an assault on a member of staff) that the headteacher may feel that there is no alternative but to impose a lengthy or permanent ban.
-In criminal cases the headteacher should inform the police and should contact their legal advisors (DCC Solicitors in maintained schools).
+Any appeal against a ban must be in writing, and follow the complaints procedure.
+The first stage of this appeal will be undertaken by an appointed governor who would invite the Executive Principal to review the matter.
+If the outcome to this stage is that the ban is to remain in force, the complainant may appeal further to a panel of governors according to the usual complaints process.
+In some cases the unacceptable behaviour is so extreme (for example, an assault on a member of staff) that the Executive Principal may feel that there is no alternative but to impose a lengthy or permanent ban.
+In criminal cases the Executive Principal should inform the police and should contact their legal advisors (DCC legal team in maintained schools, and/or other legal advisors).